-Our residents are a mixture of social rented tenants and Intermediate Renters for whom we adopt the same standard for their homes in line with a 'shared ownership' standard.
-Although, this is at a higher initial cost we have found that we have experienced lower rates of repairs and low turnover.
+Our residents are a mixture of Social Rented Tenants and Intermediate Renters for whom we adopt the same standard for their homes in line with a 'shared ownership' standard.
+Although, this is at a higher initial cost we have found that we have experienced lower rates of repairs and turnover.

-Due to Covid, WCH did not carry out a Residents Survey in 2020 or 2021 but the survey is underway for 2022.
-The most recent Residents Survey carried out in 2019 showed that 91% of residents were very or fairly satisfied with our overall service, 90% were satisfied with the quality of their home and 88% felt the rent charged represented value for money.
+WCH carried out a Residents Survey in 2023 following an absence due to Covid.
+This Residents Survey showed that 86% of residents believed that WCH provides an effective and efficient service, that 87% were satisfied with the quality of their home and 93% felt the rent represented value for money.